mlashcorp/no_generals_problem/content/posts/0/index.md

 - document limitations and potential confounders
 - provide reproducibility details where artifacts exist

-Without methodological consistency across posts, comparisons become noisy and cumulative learning breaks down.
+Methodological consistency across posts keeps comparisons clean and enables cumulative learning.

 ## What "performance" means in this series